DiermeierWolfgang/BeeHiveLive/README.md

 Of course it is not 183°C inside, this was just the raw ADC value of the battery voltage measurment (which was alos not connected at this point).
 Initially I tried to get the battery SoC reading to show up again in the power configuration cluster.
 Appearently this is where this kind of information is supposed to show up for a zigbee device.

 After digging through the Arduino libraries I even found an enumerator inside _esp_zigbee_zcl_common.h_ listing all the clusters, but unfortunately not all of them are ready to use "out of the box" like temperature or analog readings.
 I wasted another 3 hours tinkering and will solve this sometime in the future.
+Kind regards to my future self.
+> Note from future self: Again?

 It is just another problem I can ignore until I will regret it.
 Similar to the backpain I developed 2 days ago.

 For now the SoC is just shows up as percentage value.
 That should be good enough.
 It is calculated by a simple formula taking a voltage divider in my circuit and the analog resolution into account:
 ```